 Today's laptops are able to match many desktop models when it comes to features, but consumers should note that battery options significantly impact a laptop's overall performance.
 When operating at peak performance, laptop battery life can be drastically reduced.
 The alternative is to use a power cord, but that limits the laptop's mobility—one of its most desirable features.

 While not all consumers seek to upgrade individual components on a device, those who do will likely choose a desktop PC over other netbook and laptop models.
 Upgrading components (rather than replacing the whole machine) is something that may prove to be very beneficial for those who use their computers for things like extensive video editing or gaming.

 For the most part, it's easier and cheaper to repair a desktop model.
 Individual components like keyboards and monitors can very simply be replaced or upgraded with desktop models, whereas with laptops and notebooks if one component fails the entire device may be unusable.
 This is because with a laptop the keyboard, DVD ROM, CD ROM, monitor, webcam and other components are all integrated in a single device.

 While it's true that the desktop has some stiff competition these days from more portable computers, it's a stretch to say that they are, in fact, obsolete.
 The desktop is still a mainstay of the workplace and has some competitive advantages, including a lower price point and higher performance capabilities.
 In many households today, you will find that consumers are opting to reap the benefits of both worlds by purchasing a desktop and a laptop or tablet computer.

-If you are looking for a new desktop PC, make sure you check out the HP Pavilion All-in-One Touchscreen PC with Intel® Core™ i5-6400T Processor for robust features and performance.
+If you are looking for a new desktop computer, make sure you check out our selection of all-in-one computers for robust features and performance.